HeicoDev/FBOneTools/README.md

-# BFBC2_Toolkit_Internal
+# BFBC2 Toolkit

-Internal repo for BFBC2 Toolkit.
+A modding tool for Battlefield: Bad Company, Bad Company 2 and 1943.